Monnify/monnify-python/README.md

 ## Overview

-`pymonnify` is a Python library for interacting with the Monnify API.
+`monnify-python` is a Python library for interacting with the Monnify API.
 It provides classes and methods to handle various Monnify services such as transactions, invoices, reserved accounts, disbursements, settlements, and verifications.

 ## Installation